HomeDirectoriesBusiness Hours Optimization in Directory Listings

 6. Test extended or modified hours in these opportunity windows

-7. Measure performance and adjust for this reason
+7. Measure performance and adjust accordingly

 Success Story: A local hardware store noticed that all competitors closed at 6 PM on weekdays.
 After analyzing search data that showed marked evening search volume for hardware stores, they extended Thursday and Friday hours until 8 PM.
 Within three months, these evening hours accounted for 22% of daily revenue on those days, with minimal operational cost increases since they needed only skeleton staffing.

-API Integration for Updates
+API integration for updates

-Key Directory APIs for Hours Management
+Key directory APIs for hours management

 • Google Business Profile API: Allows programmatic management of business information, including regular and special hours